Herta wins pole in dominant outing through Nashville

-NASHVILLE, Tenn.
-(AP) — Colton Herta stamped himself as the driver to beat in the inaugural IndyCar Music City Grand Prix, winning the pole Saturday after he was fastest in both practice sessions.

 The 21-year-old Herta was more than a half-second faster than six-time series champion Scott Dixon in second.
-The Andretti Autosport driver won his sixth career pole.
+Herta, who has one win this season, won his sixth career pole.

 “We’re really in a league of our own,” Herta said.
 “This is huge for me.”